guysqr/release-machine-workshop/part-two.md

 This SAM project will do the following:

 - Create the Step Functions state machine
-- Create the Lambda functions, S3 bucket & API gateway endpoint used by the state machine
+- Create the Lambda functions, S3 bucket, Dynamo tables & API gateway endpoint used by the state machine
-- Create and configure the additional services, roles and other stuff required by the State Machine
+- Create and configure the additional services (eg CloudTrail), roles and other stuff required by the State Machine

 ## Prerequisites